psmsmets/xcorr/README.rst

 - **core**: Main functions of xcorr are ``init``, ``process``, ``bias_correct``, ``read``, ``write`` and ``merge``.
 All of these return or are applied on an `xarray.Dataset`.
-  Batch process crosscorrelations by ``lazy_process``: multithreading and lazy scheduling using `dask <https://dask.org>`_ after first verifying both data availability and preprocessing.
+  Batch process cross-correlations by ``lazy_process``: multithreading and lazy scheduling using `dask <https://dask.org>`_ after first verifying both data availability and preprocessing.
   ``mread`` is a multi-file merge and read combining the `xcorr.read` with `xarray.open_mfdataset` including **Dask** features like parallelization and memory chunking.

-- **client**: Load waveform data from a local SeisComP Data Structure (SDS) archive and automatically download missing or incomplete waveforms by the FDSN web service and the `CTBTO <https://www.ctbto.org>`_ Verification Data Messaging System (VDMS, via `pyvdms` wrapping the command line client).
+- **client**: A waterfall-based client wrapping various getters from both local archives and remote services.
+Load waveform data from a local SeisComP Data Structure (SDS) archive and automatically download missing or incomplete waveforms by the FDSN web service and the `CTBTO <https://www.ctbto.org>`_ Verification Data Messaging System (VDMS, via `pyvdms` wrapping the command line client).

-- **preprocess**: Process waveforms before correlation given a dictionary with operations per channel id.
+- **preprocess**: Generalized waveform preprocessing using `obspy` given a dictionary with operations per channel id.
 Channel operations and parameters are added to the `pair` as attribute containing id as key.

 - **cc**: Crosscorrelation functions and constructors for `lag` time and unbiased `weight` vectors.

-- **signal**: Postprocess crosscorrelation estimates, or any `xarray.DataArray` with a (lag) time dimension.
+- **signal**: Postprocess cross-correlation estimates, or any `xarray.DataArray` with a (lag) time dimension.
 Each signal routine is **Dask** capable for large datasets.